Product Description

 This product is certification pending.
 Until receiving the certificate any content in this section is subject to change.

-Denali Safe NET can provide advanced Safe Motion functions by using two individual non-certified encoders:
+Denali Safe NET can provide advanced Safe Motion functions by using two individual non-certified encoders (providing redundancy).
+It is important to take note that not all feedback combinations are supported for a safe drive (more information can be found below).

 Note: To guarantee enough diversity, the encoders must be of different technology or manufacturer.